-- evaluative reactions in highly connected attitude networks are more likely to align to each other. - An aligned attitude network is likely to be more informative for a decision on whether a related behavior should be executed or not. - highly connected network attitudes are more predictive of behavior all likely to be caused by connectivity how fast a person can judge whether a given attitude object is positive or negative
+- evaluative reactions in highly connected attitude networks are more likely to align to each other. - An aligned attitude network is likely to be more informative for a decision on whether a related behavior should be executed or not. - highly connected network attitudes are more predictive of behavior how fast a person can judge whether a given attitude object is positive or negative